 Girl Scouting welcomes all girls, grades K-12 who agree to:

-Our council – Girl Scouts of Rhode Island – serves girls who live in Rhode Island and in Attleboro, Bellingham, Blackstone, Fall River, Millville, North Attleborough, Plainville, Rehoboth, Seekonk, Somerset, Swansea, Westport, and Wrentham, MA and in Pawcatuck, CT.
+Our council – Girl Scouts of Southeastern New England– serves girls who live in Rhode Island and in Attleboro, Bellingham, Blackstone, Fall River, Millville, North Attleborough, Plainville, Rehoboth, Seekonk, Somerset, Swansea, Westport, and Wrentham, MA and in Pawcatuck, CT.

 The activity of selling cookies is directly related to our purpose of helping all girls realize their full potential and become strong, confident, and resourceful citizens.

-During September/early October, we organize a series of registration events in communities throughout our service area.
-These events offer a great way to meet GSRI staff and volunteers and get your questions answered.
+During September, we organize a series of registration events in communities throughout our service area.
+These events offer a great way to meet GSSNE staff and volunteers and get your questions answered.

 Girl Scouts at each level have one required element (tunic, sash or vest) for the display of official pins and awards which will be required when girls participate in ceremonies or officially represent the Girl Scout Movement.
 This required element is combined with the girl’s own solid white shirt and khaki pants or skirt.
 Girl Scouts in high school can also wear a scarf that unites their look with the sisterhood of Girl Scouts around the world.
 Uniform pieces may be purchased at our two local Girl Scout shop locations.